veselin-vasilev/spring-boot-lifecycle-presentation/markdown/environment-definition.md

 * The role of the `Environment` object with relation to properties is to provide the user with a convenient service interface for configuring property sources and resolving properties from them.

+Note:
+Spring Profiles provide a way to segregate parts of your application configuration and make it only available in certain environments.

+Spring properties are a unified abstraction over externalized application configuration.
+Properties could come from many places - YAML files, environment variables, command-line arguments, etc.